amcharts/export/README.md

 ### Menu item reviver

-By passing the `menuReviver` callback you are to adapt or completely replace the generated menu item before it gets appended to the list (`ul`).
-It retrieves two arguments and it needs to return a valid DOM element.
+By passing the `menuReviver` callback function you can modify the resulting menu item or relative container, before it gets appended to the list (`ul`).
+The function takes two arguments and it needs to return a valid DOM element.

 ```
 "export": {